 Mexico has a reputation for being super-cheap, but just how affordable is it these days?
-Is it just as expensive as the United States or closer in cost to nearby Guatemala?
-In this post, I break down how much money you can expect to spend in Mexico, and, most importantly, how to save as much money as possible while you're in the country.
+Is it just as expensive as the United States (US) or closer in cost to nearby Guatemala?
+Let's break down how much money you can expect to spend in Mexico, and, most importantly, how to save as much money as possible while you're in the country.

-Large grocery stores exist in the cities, even small cities like Zihuatenejo, and some stuff, like bread, is a whole lot less expensive than in similar US stores.
+Large grocery stores exist in the cities, even small cities like Zihuatanejo, and some stuff, like bread, is a whole lot less expensive than in similar US stores.

 Locally grown fruit anywhere in Mexico is cheap, but often especially cheap in mercados (open-stall community markets).
-An avocado in a Patzcuaro outdoor market is 3 cents; where I live in Colorado, an avocado is $1.39.
+An avocado in the Patzcuaro outdoor market is 3 cents; at the same time in Colorado, an avocado was $1.39.

 Street food is super cheap; stock your backpack with mercado-bought fruit and veggies for breakfast while having a terrific culinary adventure for main meals.